sodabubblewine/sodabubblewine.github.io/README.md

 > Alternatively, we could have built up the parenthetical notation familiar to most people for ordered pairs e.g. where '(x,y)' is short for "the pair whose left part is x and whose right part is y".
 > It would also be helpful to know when two trees are equal so that we might be able to write out the construction of a tree and compare it to the encoding of its abbreviation as a bit string.
 > While javascript comes with its own built in string functions, it doesn't give us built in pairs or functions for working with pairs.
-> Given what is know from Solomon Fefferman's work on Finitary Inductively Presented Logics, it is probably a bad idea to design a language that doesn't work with ordered pairs (and for those less theoretically minded, there's always the conveniences of LISP to look at).
+> Given what is known from Solomon Fefferman's work on [Finitary Inductively Presented Logics](http://virtualmath1.stanford.edu/~feferman/papers/presentedlogics.pdf), it is probably a bad idea to design a language that doesn't work with ordered pairs (and for those less theoretically minded, there's always the conveniences of LISP to look at).

-That last example is well worth looking more closely at: it took the concatenation of one with one (which is not a string that will ever come out of the decoder) and it encoded just fine and when we sent that tree through the decoder it returned the concatenation of zero, zero, zero, one, and one!
+That last example is well worth looking at more closely: it took the concatenation of one with one (which is not a string that will ever come out of the decoder) and it encoded just fine and when we sent that tree through the decoder it returned the concatenation of zero, zero, zero, one, and one!
 So we have a much shorter way of decoding this particular tree: we can write it as ',,' instead of '...,,' when we have said how 'encoderBeta' works!

 The following example shows why it is still called 'encoderBeta':